 The Delaware College of Art and Design is dedicated to providing an academic environment that is racially and culturally diverse.
 Intellectual, artistic and professional growth is enhanced in an atmosphere that supports and encourages mutual respect for individual differences.

 The Delaware College of Art and Design is committed to a policy of equal opportunity for all educational activities, admissions, scholarship and loan programs, and employment.
-Discrimination on the basis of color, national origin, religion, sex, sexual orientation, age, physical disability, marital status or other protected status is prohibited at the Delaware College of Art and Design.
-Acts of discrimination that limit or deny access to the educational process for those subjected to such harassment and that create a hostile environment are not consistent with the philosophy or mission of the Delaware College of Art and Design.
+Discrimination on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity or expression, age, physical disability, marital status, veteran status or other protected status is prohibited at the Delaware College of Art and Design.
+Acts of discrimination that limit or deny access to the educational process and that create a hostile environment are not consistent with the philosophy or mission of the Delaware College of Art and Design.

 Sexual harassment is not simply inappropriate behavior, it is against the law.
 It is a form of discrimination and is specifically addressed in Title VII of the 1964 Civil Rights Act and in Title IX of the Education Amendments of 1972.
 Harassment is defined as “unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature.”